WaylandM/dichroic-mirror-offsets/docs/Olympus_DM_correction_plugin.md

 ![log](img/log.png)

 The log reports the version of the plugin used along with details of the translation applied to each channel.
-You may wish to keep the log for your records.
-Select the log window, then from the ImageJ/Fiji **File** menu choose **Save As...***.
+To keep the log for your records, select the log window, then from the ImageJ/Fiji **File** menu choose **Save As...***.

 ### 6. Inspect output
 Go to the directory you selected for output.
 Within this directory you will find a subdirectory with the same name as your Olympus oir file, but with the *.oir* extension removed: